ABC Blog

 Home remedies for dog fleas

 Dogs are often said to be man’s best friend, and many people love having dogs as live-in companions.
-Truly, these animals are a savvy homeowner’s dream: With their protective instincts and loud barking at strangers, dogs can scare off intruders and help keep your home and family safer.
+Indeed, these animals are a savvy homeowner’s dream: With their protective instincts and loud barking at strangers, dogs can scare off intruders and help keep your home and family safer.
 And what can beat that wagging tail and welcoming canine grin when you return home after a long day?

 Apple cider vinegar for fleas